 I wish I knew whom to thank for this information, but I don’t.
 I do appreciate their time and energy though.

 The link provided to the information about A. C. Kelly, I believe, is incorrect.
 The Arthur Cleveland Kelly who found the letter was from Stanley New Brunswick.
 Born on 9 February 1886, Cleve listed “farmer” as his occupation on his Attestation Papers though he did spend 11 years in the 71st Regiment.
 He enlisted in the 12th Battalion on 28 September 1914 though he served in the 5th Battalion.
 He met his wife while in the hospital in England.
 Her name was Mabel Hilda Jarvis and she was a Nurse’s Aid.
 According to his son, Harold, he served in the Vimy Ridge area, supposedly on a construction crew.
 He attended the Vimy Ridge Memorial Dedication with his family in 1936.

 The German letter was tucked into the back of the Kelly’s field messenger book.
 The book has a very interesting history.
 As the story goes, Kelly was walking to see his men when several bullets ricocheted nearby; not much attention was given to the wandering bullets.
 Only when he felt a numbing pain in his hip did Kelly begin to worry.
-When he looked himself over, he found that the bullet had pierced his message book, which caused the momentum of the bullet to decrease sharply.
+When he looked himself over, he found that shrapnel from a “bursting shell” had pierced his message book, which caused the momentum of the bullet to decrease sharply.
 The messenger book therefore probably saved his life.

 I found a page in the book that documents the discovery of the German letter (see image).
 Unfortunately there is no date on the page.

 Transcription of text pertaining to the letter on messenger book page:

 German letters found in dug out near Bn HQ the night of the attack.
 German Officer’s body with #4 on shoulder.”